unmannedlab/Colosseum/docs/simple_flight.md

 ## Configuration

-To have AirSim use simple_flight, you can specify it in [settings.json](settings.md) as shown below.
+To have Colosseum use simple_flight, you can specify it in [settings.json](settings.md) as shown below.
 Note that this is default, so you don't have to do it explicitly.

 ```
 "Vehicles": {